AppSecure-nrw/security-belts/orange/same-artifact-for-environments.md

 ## Benefits

 - The tested artifact is the one which is deployed.
-No environment specific changes right before production deployment are required.
+No environment specific changes are required right before production deployment.
 Therefore, bugs introduced by these changes are prevented.

 ## Assessment